adafruit/awesome-circuitpython/README.md

 - [CircuitPython on Hackaday.io](https://hackaday.io/list/163331-circuitpython) - Currated list of projects on hackaday.io
 - [CircuitPython on hackster.io](https://blog.adafruit.com/2019/01/15/python-on-hardware-community-hub-on-hackster-io-hacksterio/) - Python on hardware projects on hackster.io including CircuitPython.
 - [CircuitPython on Instructables](https://www.instructables.com/howto/circuitpython/) - How-tos, guides, and more, using CircuitPython on Autodesk's Instructables.

+## Podcast

+- [Weekly community chat on Adafruit Discord server CircuitPython channel - Audio / Podcast edition](https://adafru.it/spotify) - Audio from the Discord chat space for CircuitPython, meetings are usually Mondays at 2pm ET, this is the audio version on Spotify include the last year of meetings - [https://adafru.it/spotify](https://adafru.it/spotify).

 ## Events